taku-takamatsu/voice-enabled-photo-album/README.md

 Project repository for COMS6998: Cloud Computing & Big Data course, Assignment #2.
 We implemented a serverless, microservice-driven web app which allows for photo uploads and can be searched using natural language through both text and voice.

 Core features of this project include:
-1. User accesses front-end website hosted on AWS S3, with Amazon Transcribe used to transcribe audio into text
+1. User accesses front-end website hosted on AWS S3; Amazon Transcribe is used via Amplify to transcribe audio into text.
-2. API gateway with GET and PUT methods
+2. API gateway is used by the front-end to communicate with backend with GET and PUT endpoints.
-2. OpenSearch instance which creates indexes on uploaded photos with appended labels
+3. Lambda function (LF1) is triggered when a user uploads photos from the front-end.
+The image is passed through Amazon Rekognition to detect labels in the image, and stores them in an Open Search instance.
-3. Lambda function LF1 which is triggered when users upload photos from the front-end, this then uses Amazon Rekognition to detect labels in the image and store then in the elastic search index
+4. OpenSearch instance creates indexes on uploaded photos with appended labels.
-4. Lex bot which parses text in the searches
+5. Lex bot parses text in the searches.
-5. Lambda function LF2, which given a query "q", disambiguates the query through the Lex bot, and search OpenSearch index for results.
+6. Lambda function (LF2), given a query/search term from the front-end, disambiguates the query through the Lex bot, and searches the OpenSearch index for results.
-6. AWS CodePipeline for continuous CI/CD
+7. AWS CodePipeline for continuous CI/CD
-7. AWS CloudFormation stack to represent project infrastructure.
+8. AWS CloudFormation stack to represent project infrastructure.

 ## Website Link ##